Call Today! Free Immediate Response (818) 781-1570

 • For actual possession, you must have physical control over the illegal drug.

-• For constructive possession, you can have control over the illegal even if it's through another person.
+• For constructive possession, you can control the illegal, even through another person.

 Possession of an illegal drug for sale is always a felony offense, although the punishment depends on the drug involved.
-Typically, possession for sale of drugs for which a prescription can be obtained have a maximum punishment of three years incarceration.
+Typically, possession or sale of drugs for which a prescription can be obtained has a maximum sentence of three years of incarceration.

-Possession for sale of drugs which cannot be obtained even with a prescription (LSD, cocaine, ecstasy) has a maximum punishment of four years incarceration.
+Possession for sale of drugs that cannot be obtained even with a prescription (LSD, cocaine, ecstasy) has a maximum punishment of four years of incarceration.
 California Health and Safety Code 11378 defines the crime of possession of methamphetamine for sale.

-This crime is more serious than simple possession, and does not qualify for Proposition 36 or PC 1000 drug diversion.
+This crime is more severe than simple possession and does not qualify for Proposition 36 or PC 1000 drug diversion.
 The way to attack a case of drug sales is by demonstrating that you did not intend to sell the drug.

 We could argue that the amount of drugs in your possession was only for personal use.
 Are you the victim of police misconduct?
 Our law firm could file a California Pitchess motion to challenge the credibility of the police officer.